To develop your dog!

 Be sure to provide enough physical and mental exercise depending on your dog’s breed and give him a dog bone or chewing toy every day.

 Just like humans, dogs need to socialize.
 This is why it is important to socialize your dog well when he is a puppy.
-Puppies should be socialized with strangers, passing dogs, food handling and more.
+Puppies should be socialized with strangers, passing dogs, food handling, and more.

 Plus, by using positive reinforcement to train your dog, he’ll trust you no matter the situation.
-This way, you will have a dog that is predictable, confident and enjoys social interaction.
+This way, you will have a dog that is predictable, confident, and enjoys social interaction.

 To stimulate your dog’s brain, you can use an interactive bowl, or a licking mat or teach him a new trick.
 You can also use a Kong, which will allow him to satisfy his chewing urges while stimulating his brain.